Recruiting Future Partners

 We take student recruitment very seriously.
 When we recruit, we are hiring our future partners and leaders.
 As a result, we design our student program to provide the best legal training and hands-on experience.

-Recognized for the eighth consecutive year as a Top Employer for Young People.
+Recognized for the ninth consecutive year as a Top Employer for Young People.

 While our My Future in Law: Student Recruitment Guide remains a helpful resource, it does not address virtual recruitment or how students can best prepare for that process.
 Because we all hope for an eventual return to in-person interviewing, rather than rewrite the Guide, we scoured the internet and decided to prepare this addendum with some additional tips to help students with remote interviewing in Spring 2021.
 We hope you enjoy.